By: Evelyn Long

 - Training for industry professionals: Information can be used to update training and development for industry professionals to improve their skill sets in the field.

 - Update of requirements and building codes: In many areas, building codes do not reflect the need for climate-proof construction and structures.
-The data can help upgrade these codes to ensure adherence to eco-friendly and predictive practices.
+The data can help upgrade these codes to ensure eco-friendly and predictive practices adherence.

 Climate Data Empowers Sustainable Construction Planning